keltia/fetiche-rs/README.md

 The site name is supplied through the `-S/--site` option.
 If you are just giving the utility a file, you must specifiy the input format with the `-F/--format` option.

-## Formats
+## Formats (managed in the `format-specs`  crate)

-The default format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Safesky] site.
+The default input format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Safesky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

 These are described in the `src/format/aeroscope.rs`, `src/format/asd.rs` and `src/format/safesky.rs` files.
 There are also transformations in each case when converting into our CSV-based Cat21-like format.

 ### Cat21

 Our own Cat21-like format is named because it uses the field names coming from the [ASTERIX] specifications (although everything is flat in a csv so enums are flattened as well).
-See `src/format/mod.rs`  for the description.
+See `src/format/mod.rs` in `format-specs` for the description.

 ## MSRV